 RADFORD, Va. (www.BigSouthSports.com)

-- No. 2 seed Coastal Carolina beat Radford for the second time on Saturday in game 13 of the 2012 Big South Softball Championship presented by Musco Sports Lighting and Brookwood Farms Barbeque by a 4-0 score at Radford Softball Field in Radford, Va. to advance to the championship game.
+tossed a three-hit shutout and top-seeded Radford scored eight two-out runs as it defeated No. 8 Winthrop, 8-0, in five innings in game four of the 2012 Big South Softball Championship presented by Musco Sports Lighting and Brookwood Farms Barbeque Thursday afternoon at Radford Softball Field in Radford, Va.

 Radford Head Coach Mickey Dean

 "We came out very business like today and kept a good rhythm throughout the contest.
 We were aggressive with the bats and on the bases and Jackie (Jenkins) got ahead for the most part which made for some quick defensive innings."